Are you planning your trip to Greece and you are looking for the best things to do in Lefkada, one of the most impressive islands in the Ionian Sea?

 10. Drive to the Mountainous Villages

-Karia is another lovely mountainous village built 500 m in Elati Mount famous for its handmade fabrics.
+Karia is another lovely mountainous village built 500 m above Elati Mount, famous for its handmade fabrics.
 It is a very traditional place surrounded by plane trees and old-fashioned cafes.
 In Karia, you can also the unique phonograph-gramophone-radio Museum.

 11. Enjoy Seafront Sivota